 • echogenicity and structure.

 Important!
-All large nodes of the thyroid gland, whose diameter exceeds 10-15 mm, are subject to puncture biopsy followed by histological examination.
-This diagnostic test is performed to exclude malignant neoplasms of the organ.
+All large thyroid nodules, whose diameter exceeds 10-15 mm, are subject to puncture biopsy followed by histological examination.
+This diagnostic test is performed to exclude malignant neoplasms organ.

-Normally, the regional nodes of the thyroid gland are not enlarged, painless.
+Normally, regional thyroid nodes are not enlarged and painless.

 Their various changes may indicate: